jlfaucher/executor/incubator/ooRexxShell/readme.txt

 This shell supports several interpreters:
 - ooRexx itself
-- the system address (cmd under Windows, bash under Linux)
+- the system address (cmd under Windows, sh under Linux & MacOs)
+- bash, zsh
+- PowerShell core (pwsh)
 - any other external environment (you need to modify this script, search for hostemu for an example).
 The prompt indicates which interpreter is active.
 By default the shell is in ooRexx mode.